witnet/elliptic-curve-solidity/README.md

 _DISCLAIMER: This is experimental software. **Use it at your own risk**!_

-The solidity library has been generalized in order to support any elliptic curve up to 256 bits.
+The solidity library has been generalized in order to support any elliptic curve based on prime numbers up to 256 bits.
 It provides functions for:

 - Modular
   - inverse